BeamlakTamirat/BeamlakTamirat/README.md

 - 📫 How to reach me :  **beamlaktamirat40926102@gmail.com**

-- ⚡ Fun fact :   **I once fixed a bug, then spent an hour wondering why it still worked! 🤔😆**
+- ⚡ Fun fact :   **I can write 'Hello World' in 7 languages, but can't speak a second one 🌍😆**

 <h3 align="left">Connect with me:</h3>
 <p align="left">